Nickchapman3773/Uranium-Fever/README.md

 	- Select Manual download.
 - Extract the download into the `[NoDelete] Stash Organizer folder`.
 	- This can be found in Uranium Fever Installation Location > mods (`C\Modding\Uranium Fever\mods\[NoDelete] Stash Organizer` if you used the recommended file paths).
+- In the plugins tab (the right pane in MO2), find `Stash Organizer.esp`, click the check box to enable it, then drag it up to priority #116 (between `PurchaseDisplay.esp` and `JustAssortedMods.esp`).

 ## Installing Capital Wasteland Hideouts
 > [!important]